How To Meet People

 If you have an interest that you normally partake in on your own, you may be able to introduce a social element into it.
 For example, if you like running, then put out a call for a running buddy.
 If you normally mountain bike by yourself then you could find a group that rides together on the weekends.
 If you like reading you could start a book club.
 If you like playing an instrument then start a band or join one.
 If you're a writer you could organize a group where people meet to share what they've been working on and help each other improve.
 If you're into comics or card games maybe you can hang around the store with the other hobbyists instead of staying at home.

-If you think a certain type of group or club would help you but there isn't one around then try starting one yourself.
-This 'being the organizer' element of boosting your social life is something I've just recently started to appreciate myself more.
+If you think a certain type of group or club would interest you, but there isn't one around then try starting one yourself.
+As I mention at the start of this article on making plans being an organizer is a powerful way to take charge of your social options.

 Bars or pubs